NVG TRAINING OPTIONS

 All Training Courses encompass the most up-to-date technology, information, techniques, and procedures for implementing NVGs in a new or pre-existing aviation programs.
 Training courses are categorized according to the level of experience of the individual and the requirements of the customer.

 Re-current/Refresher Training: Annual training required for personnel who should continue to serve in the same duty position during night vision goggle operations and also for those who have exceeded 120 days since their last NVG flight.
-Training is comprised of a minimum of 5 hours of ground school training and must demonstrate flight proficiency.
+Training is comprised of a minimum of 4 hours of ground school training and 2.5 hours of flight training.